-FEBRUARY 2014 -- Nissan North America, Inc. (Nissan) is recalling certain model year 2012 through 2014 Frontier vehicles manufactured from November 28, 2012, through December 17, 2013.
-In the affected vehicles, a circuit breaker may have been installed incorrectly causing the main wire harness connected to the circuit breaker to face outward, potentially contacting a metal bolt located on the A-pillar.
-The bolt may wear through the wire harness covering, resulting in an electrical short which could cause a fire.
-Nissan will notify owners, and dealers will inspect the circuit breaker orientation.
-If the circuit breaker orientation is incorrect, dealers will repair the vehicles free of charge.
-The recall is expected to begin on, or about, March 24, 2014.
+APRIL 2016 -- Nissan North America, Inc. (Nissan) is recalling certain 2016 Frontier V6 vehicles manufactured February 29, 2016, to March 7, 2016.
+The starter motor wire harness may have been installed in an incorrect position, allowing the starter harness terminal to contact the heat shield and result in an electrical short.
+An electrical short increases the risk of a fire.
+Nissan will notify owners, and dealers will inspect and reposition the starter wire harness, as necessary, free of charge.
+The recall is expected to begin April 2016.
 Owners may also contact the National Highway Traffic Safety Administration Vehicle Safety Hotline at 1-888-327-4236 (TTY 1-800-424-9153), or go to www.safercar.gov.

 SEPTEMBER 2012 -- Nissan is recalling certain model year 2012 Frontier, Pathfinder, and Xterra two-wheel drive vehicles manufactured from June 19, 2012, through July 12, 2012.
 These vehicles may have been equipped with front wheel hubs that may not meet the design hardness specifications.
 A wheel hub that was manufactured below hardness specification may wear prematurely and eventually crack.
 If the vehicle is driven in this condition, the wheel hub may break, possibly resulting in a vehicle crash.
 Nissan will notify owners, and dealers will replaced the left and right side front wheel hub assemblies free of charge.
 The safety recall is expected to begin on, or about October 8, 2012.
 Owners may also contact the National Highway Traffic Safety Administration Vehicle Safety Hotline at 1-888-327-4236 (TTY 1-800-424-9153), or go to www.safercar.gov.
 12V462000